-Sidebar: It was at about this time that Gus started gymnastics, which gave us all something positive to focus on.
+Sidebar: It was shortly after this that Gus started gymnastics, which gave us all something positive to focus on.
 I probably wouldn’t have been able to hang on to our marriage without Gus.
-I was sleeping at a friend’s house, and she reminded me how shitty divorce is for kids.
+I was sleeping at a friend’s house who reminded me how shitty divorce is for kids.
 I adopted an attitude that “I can always do something different tomorrow, but today is another day that my son has parents who are married.”
 Gus’s gymnastics represented that last-ditch effort to me, because he simply wouldn’t have been able to do it if we were divorced.
 Over time, we found out that he was actually really good at it as our marriage slowly began to get back on track.
 Then we found out that we liked the other families and that we enjoyed traveling to meets together as a family.
 There was something so right about all of it.
 It was much harder for me to let gymnastics go than it was for Gus.

 Anyway, back to the bad times.
 It was 2006.
 I was working a contract in New York again and trying to figure out what kind of consultant I wanted to be.
 I loved Desmond’s analytical approach, but I also liked implementing things (and I hated being away from home).
 I loved working for AO, but I wanted my own company (or at least the money that came with it).
 I was newly intrigued by the idea of selling projects, doing the analysis/architecture myself, and implementing them with offshore consultants.
 I was determined to do something great, but I was beginning to realize that marital heartache was putting me in a very bad frame of mind to sell my services to new customers.